Using the Pre-Chat Form

 Note: Enabling the Pre‑Chat Form usually leads to fewer chats overall, as some visitors may choose not to fill out the form.

-How to set up the Pre‑Chat Form
+Enabling the Pre‑Chat Form

-1. Log in to your tawk.to account.
+1. Log in to your tawk.to account, and select the correct property.

-3. Click Administration on the top menu.
+2. Click Administration on the left navigation bar.

-5. Under Widget Content, click Edit Content.
+4. Under Widget Content, click Edit Content.
 This will open the content editor.

 You can tailor the form by adding fields that collect the most relevant information for your team.
-Just click the buttons in the Form section to add new questions or input types.

 Available field options include:

-+ Add department – Let visitors choose a department so their chat reaches the right team.
+Department – Let visitors choose a department so their chat reaches the right team.

 Note: You must create departments before including a department selection in your form.
 Learn more with these guides: